LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Application to transformer inference

 \subsection{Layer normalization}

-Layer normalization aims to stabilize the training of DNNs \cite{ba2016layer} by ``standardizing'' its input via\footnote{We focus on layer normalization without scale and bias, as they can be seen as an affine function applied after the nonlinearity.}
+Layer normalization aims to stabilize the training of DNNs \cite{ba2016layer} by ``standardizing'' its input via\footnote{We focus on layer normalization without scale and bias, as they are an affine function applied after the nonlinearity.}

 Its placement within a transformer can vary across specific architectures \cite{xiong2020layer}, the two conventional choices being \emph{post}normalization \cite{vaswani2017attention, devlin2019bert} and \emph{pre}normalization \cite{brown2020language, touvron2023llama, chowdhery2023palm}.
 Yet neither places layer normalization right after a matrix product.